-Zywie Ventures Private Limited (ZVPL) is a subsidiary of the Company engaged in the business of Health and Wellbeing products under the brand name of 'OZiva'.
-The Company acquired 53.34% stake (51.00% on a fully diluted basis) in ZVPL on 10th January, 2023.
+The Report given by the Statutory Auditors on the financial Zywie Ventures Private Limited (ZVPL) is a subsidiary of the statements of the Company is part of this Integrated Annual Company engaged in the business of Health and Wellbeing Report.
+There has been no qualification, reservation, products under the brand name of 'OZiva'.
+The Company adverse remark or disclaimer given by the Auditors in their acquired 53.34% stake (51.00% on a fully diluted basis) in Report.
+During the year under review, the Auditors have not ZVPL on 10th January, 2023. reported any fraud under Section 143(12) of the Act.